Jace Peterson Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.82 team ERA ranks sixth among all league pitching staffs.
+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks ninth in the league.

-- Padres pitchers combine to give up the 10th-fewest home runs in baseball (137 total, 1.1 per game).
+- The Padres have a 3.84 team ERA that ranks sixth across all MLB pitching staffs.

-- Waldron will make his first start of the season for the Padres.
+- Padres pitchers combine to give up 138 home runs (1.1 per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.